brisa-build/brisa/packages/www/src/posts/introducing-brisa.md

 ---
 title: 'Introducing Brisa: Full-stack Web Platform Framework'
-created: 10/05/2020
+created: 10/05/2024
 description: 'Brisa is a full-stack framework that allows you to mix Server Components + Server Actions with Web Components + Signals, both wrote in JSX.'
 author: Aral Roca
 author_site: https://x.com/aralroca
 ---

-Today I’m excited to publicly share Brisa: A full-stack framework that allows you to mix [Server Components](https://brisa.build/building-your-application/components-details/server-components) + [Server Actions](https://brisa.build/building-your-application/data-management/server-actions) with [Web Components](https://brisa.build/building-your-application/components-details/web-components) + [Signals](https://brisa.build/building-your-application/components-details/reactivity), both wrote in JSX.
+Today I’m excited to publicly share Brisa: A full-stack framework that allows you to mix [Server Components](https://brisa.build/building-your-application/components-details/server-components) + [Server Actions](https://brisa.build/building-your-application/data-management/server-actions) with [Web Components](https://brisa.build/building-your-application/components-details/web-components) + [Signals](https://brisa.build/building-your-application/components-details/reactivity), both written in JSX.
 Including:

 - **SSR**: Pages entrypoints are rendered on the server and streamed to the client, including SSR of Web Components using the Declarative Shadow DOM under the hood.
 - **Static site generation**: You can generate static pages on build-time, and even mix them with dynamic pages.